smidhunraj/spericorn-machine-test/ci3/readme.rst

 ###################

 For installation clone the repo and import sql file to database testing.
+Some links are hard-coded.so clone the file to localhost ci3 directory.
 It will work only with http://localhost/ci3/index.php/login http://localhost/ci3/index.php/adminupdate http://localhost/ci3/index.php/LoginDashboard/edit/14